LabNeuroCogDevel/tat2-validation/readme.md

 # tat2
-tat2 paper scripts.
+`tat2` paper scripts.

+ROI means for tat2 parameter permutations are in [`stats/CaudPutPalAccVentCC.csv`](stats/CaudPutPalAccVentCC.csv)

-Intially, this directory links to other directorys on rhea.
+Initially, this directory links to other directories on rhea.
-As of 20240718, now includes PSC scripts as well
+As of 20240718, now includes PSC scripts as well.

 This code lives on briges/PSC `/ocean/projects/soc230004p/shared/tat2-validation`